Henry Bartle Frere: Governor of Bombay

 He became a member of the Viceroy's Council in 1859, and in 1862 was appointed Governor of Bombay, where he continued his policy of municipal improvements, establishing the Deccan College at Pune, as well as a college for instructing Indians in civil engineering.
 A 5-mile road in Kirkee Cantonment was named after him circa 1865.
-His order to pull down the ramparts of the old Fort allowed the city to grow, and the Flora Fountain was commissioned in his honour.
+His order to pull down the ramparts of the old Bombay Fort allowed the city to grow, and the Flora Fountain was commissioned in his honour.
 During Frere's administration his daughter, Mary Frere, collected Old Deccan Days (1868), the first English-language field-collected book of Indian folklore.

 In 1867 he returned to England, where he was made GCSI, and given honorary degrees from Oxford and Cambridge;.
 He was also appointed a member of the Council of India.

 Africa

-In 1872, the Foreign Office sent him to Zanzibar to negotiate a treaty with the sultan, Barghash bin Said, for the suppression of the slave traffic.
-On 4 August 1873 He was sworn in as a member of Her Majesty's Most Honourable Privy Council at Osborne House on the Isle of Wight.
+In 1872, the Foreign Office sent him to Zanzibar to negotiate a treaty with the sultan, Barghash bin Said, for the suppression of the slave traffic, the Frere Treaty.
+On 4 August 1873 he was sworn in as a member of Privy Council at Osborne House on the Isle of Wight.
 In 1875, he accompanied the Prince of Wales to Egypt and India, with such success that Lord Beaconsfield asked him to choose between being made a baronet or a Knight Grand Cross of the Bath.
 He chose the former, but Queen Victoria bestowed both honours upon him.

 High Commissioner for Southern Africa

-In 1877, Frere was made High Commissioner for Southern Africa by the London-based Secretary for the Colonies Lord Carnarvon, who continued to support the imposition of the unpopular system of confederation upon the southern Africa region.
+In 1877, Frere was made High Commissioner for Southern Africa and governor of the Cape Colony by the London-based Secretary of State for the Colonies Henry Howard Molyneux Herbert, 4th Earl of Carnarvon, who continued to support the imposition of the unpopular system of confederation upon the southern Africa region.
 Frere accepted the position, on a salary double that of his predecessor, and with the understanding that successful implementation of confederation would result in his being appointed the first British Governor-General of a federated southern African dominion.